IanoNjuguna/dcu-kit/docs/dcu-kit-design-specs/dcu-kit.typ

   - The decision branch is based on the membership timing:

-    - *Without Penalty:* If the current time is past the membership period or if the Group is inactive, the Treasury Token is burned.
+    // - *Without Penalty:* If the current time is past the membership period or if the Group is inactive, the Membership Token is burned.

-    - *With Penalty:* If exiting early (active group), the transaction must produce an output (at penalty_output_index) carrying a Penalty datum.
+    - *Penalty:* If exiting early (active group), the transaction must produce an output (at penalty_output_index) carrying a Penalty datum.
 This output must include at least the minimum penalty fee as defined by the Group datum.

   \
 + *MemberWithdraw*